 Continuity mistake: When Thornhill is about to be run over by the truck his jacket is covered in dust.
 When he falls on the ground it's spotless, only to appear dirty a shot later.

 Revealing mistake: When Thornhill's cab arrives at the UN there's a couple behind him, a rear projection.
-Later on, when Valerian's car arrives at the UN the same projection is used, with the couple a mere two meters away form where they were before.
+Later on, when Valerian's car arrives at the UN the same projection is used, with the couple a mere two meters away from where they were before.

 Continuity mistake: When the truck is about to run Thornhill over, skidmarks running along the road appear/disappear randomly between shots.